cisagov/ScubaGear/docs/prerequisites/noninteractive.md

 ## Power BI Tenant Setting

-When running ScubaGear to assess Power BI, the service principal requires both the `Tenant.Read.All` application permission from the `Power BI Service` API and the **Fabric Administrator** Entra ID role assigned directly to the service principal.
-The `Tenant.Read.All` permission alone is insufficient — the `/v1/admin/` endpoints require the Fabric Administrator role.

-Additionally, the Power BI Admin portal must be configured to allow service principal access before ScubaGear can retrieve Power BI settings.
+The Power BI Admin portal must be configured to allow service principal access before ScubaGear can retrieve Power BI settings.

+> [!IMPORTANT]
+> Power BI does not allow adding service principals directly to this setting — the SP must be a member of a security group, and that group must be added to the setting.

+### Step 1: Create a Security Group

+Create a plain security group in Entra ID (without role assignment) and add the service principal as a member.

-### Step 1: Enable Service Principal Access
+### Step 2: Enable Read-Only Admin API Access

 In the [Power BI Admin portal](https://app.powerbi.com/admin-portal/tenantSettings):
 1. Navigate to **Tenant settings** → **Admin API settings**
-2. Enable **"Allow service principals to use read-only admin APIs"**
+2. Enable **"Service principals can access read-only admin APIs"**
-3. Under **Apply to**, select **Specific security groups** and add a security group that contains the service principal
+3. Under **Apply to**, select **Specific security groups** and add the security group from Step 1

-> [!IMPORTANT]
+> [!NOTE]
-> Power BI does not allow adding service principals directly — the SP must be a member of a security group, and that group must be added to the setting.
+> This setting only supports "Specific security groups" — the "Entire organization" option is not available.

-### Step 2: Verify Access
+### Step 3: Verify Access

 After enabling the setting, confirm the SP can reach the API: